diplodoc-platform/mdx-extension/README.md

 - `html`: HTML string from Diplodoc transform
 - `components`: Object of React components to use
 - `mdxArtifacts`: MDX artifacts from transform
+- `pureComponents?`: Optional object of components that shouldn't hydrate (MDXComponents)

 ### `useMdxSsr(options: UseMdxSsrProps)`